opendocsg/slw-judgments-backfill/2001_SGCA_60/report.md

 **Other issues**

 18     We noted in passing that the judicial commissioner's refusal to accept the appellant's explanations for the incriminating nature of his long statement was not challenged before us.
-Mohamed Bachu Miah v PP [1993] 1 SLR 249 establishes that an accused person may be convicted on his own confession even when it is retracted, if the court is satisfied of its truth.
+Mohamed Bachu Miah v PP <span class="citation">[1993] 1 SLR 249</span> establishes that an accused person may be convicted on his own confession even when it is retracted, if the court is satisfied of its truth.
 The contents of the long statement were sufficient to warrant the dismissal of the appeal.

 **Conclusion**